pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-galaad-rstransition.md

 ### Method Decorator

-Method decorators allow to declare transitions that are associated with only one states:
+Method decorators allow to declare transitions that are associated with only one state:

 ```javascript
 @RsState({